-World Protests examines 2,809 protests between 2006-2020 in 101 countries and is accompanied by aninteractive website, which allows visitors to access the comprehensive database of 21st-century world protests underpinning the research project.
+World Protests is available as a free e-book via Palgrave Macmillan and accompanied by an interactive website, which allows visitors to access the comprehensive catalog of protests around the world underpinning the research project.

 A joint project by the Friedrich-Ebert-Stiftung and the Initiative for Policy Dialogue at Columbia University, the study was launched with an online discussion featuring a distinguished panel of thought leaders and activists.

 The study received widespread media attention and was discussed in both US as well as international press, including in the Washington Post, Daily Mail, Mediapart, La Crónica de Hoy, LA NACION, and others.